 If you can pay off your credit card balance in full every month, then there is another way to maximise your credit card rewards, and that is to minimise the use of cash.

 While we are not yet a cashless society, you can pay for most things on the plastic and in doing so maximise the time your cash is earning you interest in your offset account, and at the same time earning you reward points.
 So now you know how to save on home loan interest by living out of your offset account.
 But if you’re still paying interest on your credit card, all your good intentions could be in vain.

 To put it simply, paying off your credit card in full every month using BPAY or direct debit from your offset account should be a top priority.
-Your credit card interest rate will be far higher than your home loan rate, so keeping that debt interest-free is essential.
+Your credit card interest rate will be far higher than your home loan rate, so keeping that credit card debt interest-free is essential.

 Paying your everyday expenses on your credit card has a secondary benefit.
 Not only does it increase the balance in your offset account temporarily and save you interest on your home loan, you also earn credit card reward points.

 You should compare credit card rewards and sign up for the card and program that suits your spending habits.
-At the end of the year you could end up with a couple of hundred dollars worth of rewards, and that could be put back into your offset account in the form of ‘cashback’ rewards offered on some credit cards, or converted to flights or food vouchers.
+At the end of the year you could end up with hundreds of dollars' worth of rewards, and that could be put back into your offset account in the form of ‘cashback’ rewards offered on some credit cards, or converted to flights or food vouchers.
 Any benefits that you would have otherwise paid for allows you to direct those savings into your home loan offset account.
 There are a multitude of rewards on offer and there is no reason not to make the most of the reward programs on offer.
-In most lender professional package loans, the fee-free credit card is provided as one of the benefits of the loan package.
+In most professional package loans, the fee-free credit card is provided as one of the benefits of the loan package.